 Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g. response type a b is the same as b a).
 The meaning of such composite response types is defined by their respective specifications.

-If an authorization request is missing the response_type parameter, the authorization server MUST return an error response as described in Section 4.1.2.1.
+If an authorization request is missing the response_type parameter, or if the response type is not understood, the authorization server MUST return an error response as described in Section 4.1.2.1.

 3.1.2.
 Redirection Endpoint